geoffdavis/talos-gitops/docs/README.md

 Welcome to the comprehensive documentation for the Talos GitOps home-ops cluster.
 This documentation is organized to help you quickly find the information you need, whether you're getting started, operating the cluster daily, or diving deep into specific components.

+> **📝 Documentation Status Note**: This documentation structure is currently being reorganized.
+Some links may reference files that are still being created.
+For immediate help, see the [Existing Documentation](#existing-documentation) section below for available resources.

 ## Quick Start

 New to the cluster?
 Start here: